 Are you a keen analyst of social media, independent media or blogs about a region or country that is largely ignored or misrepresented by traditional media?
 If yes, apply to join our incredible volunteer team of contributors by filling out this form.

-Our stories are translated into more than 35 languages, including Spanish, Chinese, French and Arabic .
+Our stories are translated into dozens of languages, including Spanish, Chinese, French, and Arabic.
 If you are multilingual and would like to join our impressive team of translators, fill out this form and you will hear back from our editors.

 We meet in-person during our biannual Summits, and many of us find excuses to travel and meet Global Voices colleagues across the world.
 We are a community of curious and thrifty travelers who tend to keep our couches reserved for fellow Global Voices members.

 Global Voices is incorporated in the Netherlands as Stichting Global Voices, a nonprofit foundation.
-We do not take government funding, relying on independent grants, sponsorships, editorial commissions, and donations from people like you to cover our costs.
-For details, check out our annual reports.
+To cover our costs, we rely on grants, sponsorships, editorial commissions, and donations from people like you.
+For details, check out our annual reports, and read about our fundraising ethics here.

 Q: How did Global Voices get started?
 How was Harvard involved?